btolooshams/stable-interpretable-unrolled-dl/README.md

 ### Configuration

 Check `init_params()` inside each of the script to find the detailed parameters.
-For example, below is the default parameters of `train_dense.py` scirpt.
+For example, below are the default parameters of `train_dense.py` scirpt.

 ```
 params = {